iometics/engraver/README.md

 #ENGRAVER
 =============

+This is an experimental development fork of the Burstcoin reference plotter.
-This is the PoCC reference plotter for Burstcoin.
+This exploit is based on the Engraver PoCC reference plotter.

 It generates PoC2 files and is intended to work on any UNIX system with a sufficiently sane filesystem (able to pre-allocate space), but